 Cell-Free DNA Analysis

-When you’re pregnant, fragments of fetal DNA circulate in your bloodstream.
-These fragments, known as cell-free DNA, originate from the placenta and mix with your DNA.
+During pregnancy, fragments of fetal DNA circulate in the mother’s blood.
+These fragments, called cell-free DNA, come from the placenta and mix with maternal DNA.

 Chromosomal Abnormality Detection

-1. DNA Sequencing: The test sequences tiny fragments of fetal DNA to identify any irregularities.
-This data analysis can reveal extra or missing chromosomes.
+- DNA Sequencing: The test sequences tiny fetal DNA fragments to spot any irregularities, such as extra or missing chromosomes.

-2. Data Interpretation: Sophisticated algorithms interpret the sequence data, highlighting potential chromosomal disorders with high accuracy.
-It’s significant in understanding your baby’s health early on.
+- Data Interpretation: Sophisticated algorithms review the sequence data and flag potential chromosomal disorders with high accuracy.

 Conditions Screened by NIPT

 NIPT screens for specific chromosomal conditions with high accuracy.
-It primarily targets trisomies—conditions where an extra chromosome is present.
-Among them, Down syndrome (Trisomy 21) is the most common and well-known.
+It primarily looks for trisomies, which occur when an extra chromosome is present.

-Some tests extend to microdeletion syndromes, such as DiGeorge syndrome.
-Your healthcare provider can help you understand these conditions and discuss whether NIPT might be a suitable option for your pregnancy.
+Some tests extend to microdeletion syndromes like DiGeorge syndrome.
+Your healthcare provider can explain these conditions and help you decide if NIPT makes sense for your pregnancy.

 The Benefits of Choosing NIPT

-1. High Accuracy: NIPT boasts over 99% accuracy for detecting common chromosomal abnormalities like Down syndrome, reducing the need for invasive procedures.
+- High Accuracy: NIPT detects common chromosomal abnormalities like Down syndrome with over 99% accuracy, which reduces the need for invasive follow-up procedures.

-2. Early Screening: You can undergo NIPT as early as the 10th week of pregnancy, providing timely information for planning and decision-making.
+- Early Screening: The test can be done as early as week 10, giving you timely information for planning and decision-making.

-3. Peace of Mind: With minimal risk involved, NIPT allows you to gain reassurance about your baby’s health without the anxiety of more intrusive tests.
+- Peace of Mind: With minimal physical risk, NIPT lets you get reassurance about your baby’s health without the anxiety of more invasive testing.

 What to Expect During the NIPT Process